hapax/hapax.github.io/assets/reality.md

-I would like to thank the organizers of the Quantum Leaps conference for inviting me to speak, all of you for listening, and the Coast Salish peoples --- the Squamish, Musqueam and Tsleil-Waututh --- on whose unceded and ancestral territory we are all situated.
+I would like to thank the organizers of the Quantum Leaps conference for inviting me to speak, all of you for listening, and the Coast Salish peoples---the Squamish, Musqueam and Tsleil-Waututh---on whose unceded and ancestral territory we are situated.
 I'll be sharing a broad and personal perspective on what science is, and what scientists do.
 But first of all, I'm going to talk about what science is *not*, or at least, not primarily.